dgroomes/bubble-tea-playground/README.md

 General clean-ups, TODOs and things I wish to implement for this project

 * [ ] Handle when there are no files selected.
 Use a different message.
+* [ ] IN PROGRESS Other UI components?
+Can I do a table (yes)?
+I'm going to implement a "fancy list".
+This is a much more "in the weeds" example.
+I've got something working, I want to refactor it and also add the spinner animation.
+   * DONE Functional program
+   * Add spinner animation
+   * Consider splitting out a "core/domain" package/file
+   * Consider splitting out a "git" package/file

 ## Reference